 Co-signing a mortgage is a legal responsibility, and your co-signer will end up being on the hook for your mortgage payments if you end up defaulting.
 Additionally, a co-signer on a mortgage is different from a co-borrower; co-signers don’t enjoy the same rights to the home as a co-borrowing applicant.

-Asking someone to co-sign your home loan is a big ask that can have major implications for both your finances and relationship.
+Asking someone to co-sign your home loan is a big ask that can have major financial and relationship implications for everyone involved.
 Make sure that both you and your co-signer are aware of all the risks before moving forward.

 Can I refinance a bad credit home loan?

 Yes, you can refinance a bad credit home loan, but you’ll need to qualify for a new loan to replace your existing mortgage, including undergoing a new credit check.
-Work on improving your credit score well in advance of applying for a mortgage refinance to maximize your chances of securing the best mortgage rate and terms.
+Work on improving your credit score well in advance of applying for a mortgage refinance to maximize your chances of securing competitive mortgage rate offers and terms.

 Contact a FAM Loan Advisor today who can help you find the right loan product to meet your needs.